irfnhanif/ni-ih-backend/README.md

 > Irfan Hanif Habibi <br>
 > Universitas Brawijaya

-This project is one part of the pre-screening test held by PT Nusantara Infrastructure Tbk which contains:
+This project is back-end part of the pre-screening test held by PT Nusantara Infrastructure Tbk (following provided [openAPI](openapi.yaml) specification) which contains:
 1. Authentication
     * Register
     * Login
     * Logout
 2. CRUD Book Resource

-This project integrates with one front-end of the following pre-screening test:
+Also, this project integrates with one front-end of the following pre-screening test:

 https://github.com/irfnhanif/ni-ih-frontend